Caerbannog/esphttpclient/README.md

  * Easy to use.
  * Supports multiple requests in parallel.
- * Supports GET and POST requests.
+ * Supports POST,GET,PUT,DELETE and user defined RAW requests.
- * Tested with Espressif SDK v1.0.0
+ * Tested with Espressif SDK v1.0.0, V1.3.0, V1.4.0

 ## Building
 If you don't have a toolchain yet, install one with <https://github.com/pfalcon/esp-open-sdk> then get Espressif's SDK.